abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_read_bus()
 ```
-Read all pins on the bus
+Read all pins on the bus.
 **Returns:** *(uint16_t)* 16-bit number 0 to 65535 (0xFFFF) Each bit in the 16-bit number represents a pin on the port.
 0 = logic low, 1 = logic high
 ___
 ```
 io_invert_pin(uint8_t pin, uint8_t polarity)
 ```
-Invert the polarity of the selected pin
+Invert the polarity of the selected pin.
 **Parameters:**
 pin *(uint8_t)*: 1 to 16
 polarity *(uint8_t)*: 0 = same logic state of the input pin, 1 = inverted logic state of the input pin